Why Your Advisor is Ruining Your Retirement with Fixed Income Investments

 It’s your money.
 Make sure it’s working as hard as you are.

-Claro Advisors, Inc. ("Claro") is a Registered Investment Advisor with the U.S. Securities and Exchange Commission ("SEC") based in the Commonwealth of Massachusetts.
-Registration of an Investment Advisor does not imply any specific level of skill or training.
-Information contained herein is for educational purposes only and is not to be considered investment advice.
+Disclosure: Claro Advisors Inc. (“Claro”) is a Registered Investment Advisor with the U.S. Securities and Exchange Commision (“SEC”) based in the Commonwealth of Massachusetts.
+Registration of an Investment Advisor does not imply a specific level of skill or training.
+Information contained herein is for educational purposes only and is not considered to be investment advice.
 Claro provides individualized advice only after obtaining all necessary background information from a client.

 For all Market-Linked Products, excluding Market-Linked CDs, the following applies: Not FDIC insured // Not bank guaranteed // May lose value // Not a bank deposit // Not insured by any government agency